India-Abhishek/DSA_Java/ReBegin/Readme.md

 Type conversion and Type casting

 //-----------------------------------------------------------//
+>>extra note: to count the zero in int variable we can put underscore between the numbers.
+ex: int a = 10_00_00_000;
+output : a = 100000000

 Every variable needs a name and variable Types as well.
 Ex: assigning a integer variable to byte or byte to integer